TommasoMenghini/DPM-Models-for-Clustering/country_data.md

   theme_minimal() +
   theme(legend.position = "bottom")
 ```
-Let's make some considerations about the graph below.
-The Dirichlet process mixture model identifies 6 different clusters; it's quite immediate to recognize some patterns in the partition.
-Notice the `Green` cluster, which includes nations belonging to the West—not in a geographical sense, but rather in a political and economic context.
-The `Red` cluster contains countries that, at least in 2010, could be considered part of the Second World—nations with varying levels of economic development, often with strong industrialization, but with shortages in consumer goods and living standards that are not always high.
+Let's consider the graph below.
+The Dirichlet process mixture model identifies **6 different clusters** and it's quite easy to recognize some patterns in the partition.
+Focus on the `Green` cluster, which includes nations that belong to the **West**, not in a geographical sense, but rather in a political and economic context.
+For example **Japan, South Corea and Australia** are part of this cluster but they are not located in Europe or North America, therefore we can say that these `Green` countries are those that are more developed in socio-economic and health terms.

+The `Red` cluster contains countries that, at least in 2010, could be considered part of the **Second World** .
+These nations exhibit **varying levels of economic development**, often characterized by **strong industrialization** but also by **shortages in consumer goods** and living standards that are not consistently high.
+For example, the **Russian Federation** and **Brazil** are part of this cluster, which is convincing because these nations are known for economies heavily reliant on exporting raw materials such as natural gas and wood.

 Focusing on the `Yellow` cluster, notice that it is spread across the Sub-Saharan region and the Indian subcontinent.
-Therefore, these states can be labeled as Third World countries—less developed economically, politically, and socially.
+Therefore, these states can be labeled as **Third World countries** —less developed economically, politically, and socially.

-Let's talk about the `Orange` cluster: it contains only seven states—Bahrain, Brunei, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.
-All these countries belong to the Arabian Peninsula, and they lead the global export of oil.
+Let's talk about the `Orange` cluster: it contains only seven states — **Bahrain, Brunei, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates**.
+All these countries belong to the **Arabian Peninsula**, and they lead the global export of **oil**.
 That's why they are extremely wealthy nations.
 This wealth, however, is distributed in a highly unequal way: very few people, mainly the political and social elite, possess it.
 This is the most convincing argument that distinguishes these states from the `Green` ones.
 Furthermore, note that the only country in the Arabian Peninsula that does not belong to the `Orange` cluster is Yemen.
-Although Yemen possesses significant oil reserves, in 2010 it was not (and still is not) a major exporter of petroleum.
+Although **Yemen** possesses significant oil reserves, in 2010 it was not (and still is not) a major exporter of petroleum.
 The causes can be traced to internal difficulties such as civil war, corruption, and lacking infrastructure.

 The `Purple` cluster contains four countries: Equatorial Guinea, Mongolia, Nigeria, and Venezuela.
 This time, there is no recognizable pattern.
-The last cluster is the `Blue` one, which is not visible on the world map and contains three states: Luxembourg, Malta, and Singapore.
-In this case, it is fairly simple to understand what these nations have in common: they are geographically very small and can be (and still are) labeled as tax havens.
+The last cluster is the `Blue` one, which is not visible on the world map and contains three states: **Luxembourg, Malta, and Singapore**.
+In this case, it is fairly simple to understand what these nations have in common: they are geographically **very small** and can be (and still are) labeled as **tax havens**.

 ![](https://raw.githubusercontent.com/TommasoMenghini/DPM-Models-for-Clustering/main/img/World2010.png)

-Run the following code to build the frequency table of the clusters.
+Run the following code to build a frequency table of the clusters.

 ``` r
 library(knitr)